goat-community/p4b-website/content/en/docs/heatmap-connectivity.md

 #### Visualization

 In GOAT, the connectivity heatmap is visualized using a hexagonal grid with an edge length of approximately 174 m per cell.
+Accordingly the resolution for the visualization is lower than the resolution used for the calculation.
+The higher resolution for the calculation is necessary to ensure a precise calculation of the connectivity.
+While the lower resolution for the visualization is chosen to ensure a smooth visualization of the connectivity heatmap.
+The data on the higher resolution is aggregated to the lower resolution by computing the average connectivity.

 The classified hexagons are colored from **high** ( <span style="color:green">green </span>) to **low** ( <span style="color:red">red </span>) connectivity, giving the user a clear overview of the network quality throughout the study area.